 While national real estate numbers and predictions can provide a “big picture” outlook for the year, real estate is local.
 And as a local market expert, I can guide you through the ins and outs of our market and the local issues that are likely to drive home values in your particular neighborhood.

 If you’re considering buying or selling a home in 2022, contact us now to schedule a free consultation.
 I’ll work with you to develop an action plan to meet your real estate goals this year.
+This article was written at the start of 2022.
+For the more current reflection of the year, click here!

 - Fortune –